hdore/PB-PSB1_DGR_variation/README.md

 #### Dependencies:

-This script makes use of Biopython [link to biopython [https://biopython.org/]](https://biopython.org/%5D) and pysam [link to numpy [https://numpy.org/](https://numpy.org/) )].
+This script makes use of [Biopython](https://biopython.org/) and [numpy](https://numpy.org/).
 Both must be present on the system, and can be installed with conda: `conda install biopython numpy`.

 ## R scripts (R markdowns)